Public Visitation

 Teaching Collections- This collection consists of objects used in educational programs, hands-on demonstrations, or as component parts to repair or create facsimile artifacts.
 It is not intended that items in this collection are preserved.

-Conditions for Live and Exhibit Collections
+Conditions for Exhibit Collections

 ANY bird parts, bones, feathers, or otherwise, cannot be accepted at this time.

-Bones, preserved parts, or parasites taken from any marine mammal after the year 1972, or endangered species parts after 1973, must have:
+Bones, preserved parts, or parasites taken from any marine mammal after the year 1972, or endangered species parts after 1973, must have copies of permits or other documentation showing the material were obtained legally by the donor.
+Artifacts that were collected before the years 1972-73 must submit a letter outlining how the artifact came into their possession.

 Acceptance of these types of artifacts depends entirely on the legality of owning them, in accordance with CDFW and NOAA laws or regulations.